rohanrmallya/Hobby-Coding/learningJS/colorChanger/Readme.md

 ## What next?

-I intend to make the whole process random.
-The array will finally be an empty array where the RGB values are randomly chosen.
  By improving the HTML and CSS, I wish to make the webapp more presentable.
 3 different playing modes will be added : Easy, Medium and Hard.

+## What is implemented?

+* Random picking of an element from colors list to be selected color
+* Loading of random colors into color array

 ## Disclaimer